andreafailla/andreafailla.github.io/content/teaching/osnam/index.md

 This is the page for the Online Social Network Analysis and Mining (OSNAM) module of the Machine Learning course at UCBL, Lyon, France.

 ### Course Description
-This module will cover the following topics:
+This module will cover the following Network Science topics, with a specific focus on applications related to social media.
 - Link Prediction
 - Community Detection
-- Mining Text Data in Online Social Networks
+- Dynamics of Networks
-- Homophily, Polarization, and Echo Chamber detection
+- Dynamics on Networks

 ### Lecture 1: Link Prediction